adkbeckett/adkbeckett.github.io/mysite/research.markdown

 [\[arXiv:2204.01656\]](http://arxiv.org/abs/2204.01656)
     **An English translation of A. Wiman's "On the algebraic curves of genus p=4, 5 and 6, which possess unambiguous transformations into themselves,"** with Linden Disney-Hogg and Isabella Deutsch.

+## PhD thesis

+**Spencer cohomology, supersymmetry and the structure of Killing superalgebras,** The University of Edinburgh, 2024, [on the Edinburgh Research Archive](http://dx.doi.org/10.7488/era/4477).